Malaysia’s Transfer Pricing Rules: An Overview of Recent Changes and Their Impact

 As a result, businesses must be prepared for the possibility of disputes and may need to set aside additional resources for defending their transfer pricing practices.

-Strategic Shifts in Business Operations
+3. Strategic Shifts in Cross-Border Operations

 The tightening of Malaysia’s transfer pricing rules is also causing businesses to reconsider their overall strategies when it comes to cross-border transactions.